 A rewarding career in health gives you the chance to reduce health disparities and help individuals and communities - in Australia and overseas - to lead fuller, healthier and happier lives.
-As a Bachelor of Health Sciences graduate, you can be confident you will have a solid grounding in a range of healthrelated fields.
-You will graduate prepared for a successful career in the largest and fastest growing employment sector in Australia, with employment in health care and social assistance projected to grow by 15.8% by 2026.1
+As a Bachelor of Health Sciences graduate, you can be confident you will have a solid grounding in a range of health-related fields.
+You will graduate prepared for a successful career in the health care and social assistance sector, the largest and fastest growing employment sector in Australia, projected to grow by over half a million jobs (25%) by 2033.1